raheelam98/DataAnalysis/EDA/EDA_Quiz.md

 - Below Q1 and above Q3  (chatgpt answer)

 #### 5. What is the purpose of capping in outlier treatment?
 - To limit the extreme values to a certain threshold

+---

+### Fuzzy Wuzzy - Data Preprocessing - Quiz - Answer - Session 04

+#### 1. What is the primary purpose of using Fuzzy Wuzzy in data preprocessing?
+- To handle data inconsistencies and fuzzy matching

+#### 2. What is the name of the algorithm used by Fuzzy Wuzzy for fuzzy string matching?
+- Levenshtein Distance

+#### 3. What is the benefit of using Fuzzy Wuzzy in data preprocessing?
+- It helps in handling fuzzy string matches and data inconsistencies